Your Price Tag

 Labor Rates

 You can also use the same method to calculate your hourly rates.
-Just remember your on-cost with staff include superannuation, payroll tax for larger businesses, leave, leave loading etc and an efficiency factor.
+Just remember on-cost for your staff include superannuation, payroll tax for larger businesses, leave, leave loading etc and an efficiency factor.

-However, X is the Overhead's ratio of the Price or X = P.R (Same as P x R - A dot "." means to multiply)
+However, X is the Overhead's ratio of the Price or X = P.R (Same as X = P x R - A dot "." means to multiply)

 Therefore, the X in "P = C + X" is replaced with P.R so we can now express this as in figure 4.